material-components/material-components-web/packages/mdc-list/README.md

 #### Setup in `singleSelection()`

-When implementing a component that will use the single selection variant, the HTML should be modified to include the `aria-selected` attribute, the `mdc-list-item--selected` or `mdc-list-item--activated` class should be added, and the `tabindex` of the selected element should be `0`.
+When implementing a component that will use the single selection variant, the HTML should be modified to include the `mdc-list-item--selected` or `mdc-list-item--activated` class name, and the `tabindex` of the selected element should be `0`.
 The first list item should have the `tabindex` updated to `-1`.
 The foundation method `setSelectedIndex()` should be called with the initially selected element immediately after the foundation is instantiated.
+Please see [Accessibility](#Accessibility) section for appropriate aria attributes.

 ```html
 <ul id="my-list" class="mdc-list">